You pay nothing until we win

 Noneconomic damages often include:

-A personal injury attorney will possess the skills to calculate the worth of any losses you have suffered.
+A Nampa personal injury counselor will possess the skills to calculate the worth of any losses you have suffered.
 The attorney will include this calculation in a demand letter, which is sent to the insurance company, along with other information related to your accident.

 In Idaho, there is a two-year time limit to file a personal injury claim.
 This is known as a statute of limitations.
 This time limit means that you must begin the claims process within two years of the incident, not that your case has to be resolved within that time.